Piyush4567/Employee-management-System/README.md

 # React + Vite
 <h2>live: https://employee-management-system-sigma-ebon.vercel.app/</h2>

+Admin Id- admin@me.com
+Password- 123
+for assigning any task to employee

+Employee Id(Arjun)-e@e.com
+password-123
+for viewing and complete the task assigned by the employer

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: